 - Decide if you want an encumbered battery or if you would prefer a gas powered model.

-- Determine how much space you have to store your leaf blower when you are not using it.
+- Determine how much space you have to store your leaf blower in when you are not using it.

 Once these factors are figured out, making the right choice becomes easy.
-However, keep in mind that these factors will only help you, by acting as a guideline and not serve as the decisive factor.
+However, keep in mind that these will only help you, by acting as a guideline and should not serve as the decisive factor.
 To make a well-informed choice, read on to learn more about leaf blowers.

-Terminologies you MUST know
+Terminologies You MUST Know

 - MPH Ratings- This is used to indicate the speed at which the air from the nozzle escapes to the external world.
 As the nozzle size increases, the MPH rating falls, and with the smaller nozzle, the MPH increases.
 This measure is used only by products made by companies like Sears and MTD.
 Companies like ECHO and STIHL and Shindaiwa, however, measure CFM which stands for Cubic Feet per Minute.
 Based on this, the power of the blower can be evident.